thomasmueller/bau-lang/README.md

             sum += x[i]
         return sum

-    println('sum: ' sum(1 2 3))
+    println('sum: ' sum(1, 2, 3))
     for i := until(5)
         println(square(i))

 ### Template Functions

 Types can be passed as parameters, or implicitly.
+Template type names use capital letters only (for example, `T`).
-Internally, this functions are templates.
+Internally, these functions are templates.

     fun main()
         a : arrayOf(i8, 0, 1, 2, 3)